DevCodeOne/pico-driver/README.md

 - Add possible input adapter, to support e.g. can bus in the future
 - Add i2c master, to that it can be used as a hub
 - Maybe safe last state into flash

+## TODO sometime later, don't know how to do that nicely
+- Add some kind of mechanism to generate device via build-system